Harshita-213/student-buddy-chrome-extension/README.md

-# Student Buddy – AI Powered Chrome Extension
+# Student Buddy – AI-Powered Chrome Extension
 Student Buddy is a Chrome extension designed to help students learn more efficiently while browsing.
 It can **summarize any article** from the current webpage and **answer student questions** instantly using the **Gemini 2.5 Flash API** — without switching tabs.